atchutchi/Ndjar/README.md

 ### Validator Testing

 #### HTML
+by running the test at https://validator.w3.org/ i found error below and i remove the element h3 to fixed the error.

 Error: Element h3 not allowed as child of element button in this context.
 (Suppressing further errors from this subtree.)